Directions 2031 and Beyond: Background

 Directions 2031 is Western Australia’s fourth major strategic metropolitan development plan since 1955 commencing with the Stephenson-Hepburn plan, the 1970 Corridor Plan and the 1990 Metroplan.

 In 2003 work commenced on the preparation of a replacement for Metroplan leading to the draft Network City plan of 2004.
 This proposed that 60% of population growth be accommodated within the existing built up area with higher density nodes connected by public transport.
-The draft was never formally adopted but continued to be developed by the Department of Planning.
+The draft was never formally adopted but continued to be developed by the Department of Planning, Lands & Heritage.
 The final version, Directions 2031, reduced the infill density target from 60% to 47%.